 - November 2017: Why unions matter to building communities

 - December 2017: Why unions matter to safer communities (NO POEMS, PLEASE!)

 NUPGE's Why Unions Matter contest began on September 1, 2013 and we continue to accept submissions.
 Every month, until the contest is declared closed, one submission will be chosen as the winner, and the creator will win a $1,000 prize.

 Submissions may include videos, poems or songs (300 words maximum).
 Videos must be uploaded to YouTube, Vimeo, or the online video-sharing service of your choice.
 Once uploaded, you must send an email to email@example.com containing a link to the video along with your name, address, and telephone number.

 Poems or songs may be submitted in writing (or video) to firstname.lastname@example.org as well.

 Detailed Rules and Regulations

 Entries must be a maximum of three minutes long, or 300 words in length.
 Video entries must be uploaded to your video-sharing site.
 Video links, photos, poems, songs and other writing must be emailed to email@example.com for entry into the contest.

 2. SELECTION PROCESS:

-By the 15th of each month, NUPGE will select the winner from all entries received the previous month.
-The month of entry will be determined by the submission date.
-The winning entrants will be notified by telephone and/or email and will be posted on http://alltogethernow.nupge.ca The decisions of the judges will be final.
+NUPGE will select the winner from each theme's entries.
+The winning entrants will be notified by telephone and/or email and will be posted on the NUPGE website The decisions of the judges will be final.